Lou Bennett (Australian musician): Career

 Bennett also contributed vocals to the 2012 Australian film The Sapphires, following her involvement with the 2004 Melbourne stage production.

 Honours and recognition

 In 2017, Bennett was inducted onto the Victorian Honour Roll of Women.
 She was invited by the University of New England to give the 2018 Frank Archibald Memorial Lecture.

 Her "significant service to the performing arts, particularly to music, and to the Indigenous community" was recognised by the award of Member of the Order of Australia (AM) in the 2019 Australia Day Honours.
+At the 2023 Art Music Awards the artist won Performance of the Year: Notated Composition for nyernur nyarkur (to see, to hear) as performed by Omega Ensemble and Lou Bennett.